dbb789/Infuse/README.md

 using UnityEngine;
 using Infuse;

+public interface IExampleService
+{
+    // Exposed interface to ExampleService would be declared here.
+}

-// The InfuseAs<> declaration ensures that this service will be made available as ExampleService after OnInfuse(). public class ExampleService : MonoBehaviour, InfuseAs<ExampleService>
+// The InfuseAs<> declaration ensures that this object will be made available as IExampleService after OnInfuse().
+// You could of course simply declare this object as itself using InfuseAs<ExampleService>. public class ExampleService : MonoBehaviour, IExampleService, InfuseAs<IExampleService>
 {
     private void Awake()
     {